yabsi/gcp-oauth-1.0-proxy/README.md

     - Installs dependencies
     - Runs tests
     - Webpacks the project
-2. Create a `.zip` file containing the project code
+2. Create a `.zip` file containing the source code to be deployed
 3. Run `./deploy/deploy.sh`
     - Removes the old S3 bucket
     - Creates a new S3 bucket
     - Adds the zipped code to the S3 bucket
     - Creates the lambdas

+Note:
+  - You will require all environment variables (see [deploy script](/deploy/deploy.sh)) in order to deploy this project.
+  - Deployment will fail if you do not have AWS keys with correct IAM permissions.
+  - An example IAM policy has been included in the repository.
+You will need to attach this policy to an IAM role to attain proper permissions.

 ## Endpoints